selimslab/logos/readme.md

 # Logos

-This is a project to understand and replicate [the great OS tutorial of Carlos Fenollosa](https://github.com/cfenollosa/os-tutorial)

 Logos bootloads a kernel, connects to the keyboard and the screen, then starts a basic shell

 It is 32 bit and the assembly core is written for x86.

+---

+This is a project to understand and replicate [the great OS tutorial of Carlos Fenollosa](https://github.com/cfenollosa/os-tutorial)

+Most parts are re-written, commented, and simplified

 ## Setup